-The expanded capacity vehicle (ECV) HMMWV has been developed to carry high payloads with same performance levels.
+The expanded capacity vehicle (ECV) HMMWV was developed to carry high payloads with the same performance levels.
 The most common vehicle weighs 2.5t and has a payload capacity of 5,100lb.
 It is powered by a turbocharged 6.5l V8 diesel engine.
-The key vehicles of this model comprise the M1113, M1114, M1116, M1151 w/AC, M1151A, M1151A1 w/B1, M1152 w/AC, M1152A1, M1152A1 w/B2, M1165 w/AC, M1165A1 and M1165A1 w/B3.
+The key vehicles of this model comprise of the M1113, M1114, M1116, M1151 w/AC, M1151A, M1151A1 w/B1, M1152 w/AC, M1152A1, M1152A1 w/B2, M1165 w/AC, M1165A1 and M1165A1 w/B3.

 The HMMWV has over 15 configurations such as cargo carriers, troop carriers, armament carriers, ambulance and shelter carriers.

-The M998 HMMWV is fitted with a 6.2l V8 fuel-injected, liquid cooled, diesel compression ignition engine that generates 150hp at 3,000rpm.
-It also has three-speed automatic transmission with a two-speed, locking, chain driven transfer case.
+The M998 HMMWV is fitted with a 6.2l V8 fuel-injected, liquid-cooled, diesel compression-ignition engine that generates 150hp at 3,000rpm.
+It also has three-speed automatic transmission with a two-speed, locking, chain-driven transfer case.

-The HMMWV is air transportable, droppable and can be sling-loaded by helicopters.
+The HMMWV is air-transportable, droppable and can be sling-loaded by helicopters.
 A C-13 Hercules aircraft can carry three HMMWVs and a C-5A Galaxy 15.
 In addition, the vehicle can be dropped by the low-altitude parachute extraction system.

 In 1983, AM General received an initial production contract worth $1.2bn to produce 2,334 Humvees as a first increment of the total order of 55,000 vehicles.
 Production began in 1984 and the first deliveries were made in 1985.
 By 1991, 72,000 HMMWVs had been produced, including international sales.